rocky-linux/documentation/docs/gemstones/nload.md

 dnf -y install nload
 ```

-The common options of the `nload` command are as follows.
-Under normal circumstances, no additional options are required, followed by the interface to monitor:
+The common options of the `nload` command follow, and under normal circumstances, require nothing additional.
+The options come before the interface to monitor:

 |Options|Description|
 |---|---|